-Harford County has a reputation as being one of the more conservative counties where personal injury cases are concerned.
+Harford County has a reputation for being one of the more conservative counties where personal injury cases are concerned.
 However, there was a $3.5 million verdict in 2010 against Upper Chesapeake Medical Center, so like anything else the exact facts of a particular case may overcome any conservative leanings of the jury.
 It should be noted that Upper Chesapeake Health System entered into a strategic alliance in 2009 with the University of Maryland Medical System.
 Lawyers may have other options about where to file these lawsuits, particularly if the University of Maryland is a potential defendant.
 Under the right circumstances, it is conceivable that a case against Upper Chesapeake could be filed in Baltimore City.
 Charm City is a favored jurisdiction for medical malpractice plaintiffs, and has been the location of several large verdicts in the past few years.
 Lawyers should be careful when picking a jury in Harford County Upper Chesapeake Health is the second largest employer in that county, so chances are much of the jury pool will be employees or related to employees.Sample Verdicts Against the Hospital

 - $1.7 Million Verdict.
 Plaintiff experiences pain is his knees.
 He visits the defendant, a board certified orthopedic surgeon, who makes the decision to have total knee replacement for both knees.
 The doctor - later defendant - successfully performs the first surgery on the plaintiff’s right knee.
 But plaintiff returns months later for the surgery on his left knee.
 He feels numbness and tingling in his left foot directly after the surgery.
 The defendant chooses not to perform an “ankle brachial index test” (ABI) to compare the blood pressure in the arm and leg.
 The defendant also chooses not to conduct a Doppler ultrasound which could assess the chances of a vascular complication, nor seeks the advice of a vascular surgeon.
 The plaintiff’s symptoms worsen and he returns to the defendant who decided to perform a Doppler examination.
 The examination shows no pedal pulses in the left leg or foot and after an ABI and other tests, the defendant finally consults a vascular surgeon.
 The defendant diagnoses “compartment syndrome” of the left calf and performs a fasciotomy to prevent possible muscle death.
 The fasciotomy is unsuccessful and the plaintiff is transferred to a medical center where vascular surgeons unsuccessfully perform an embolectomy (blood clot removal).
 The plaintiff’s left leg is amputated above the knee.
 The plaintiff files a malpractice action against the defendant with testimonies from two expert witnesses, board certified orthopedic and vascular surgeons, respectively.
 The vascular surgeon testifies the orthopedic surgeon was negligent for neither performing an ABI test nor a Doppler Ultrasound.
 The jury found in favor of the plaintiff.
 The defendant appeals the case but the judgment is affirmed.